 [(4)] (h) Survey of terminated heat related accounts.
 For premises where heat related service has been terminated within the past year for any of the grounds in § 56.81 (relating to authorized termination of services) or § 56.98 (RELATING TO IMMEDIATE TERMINATION FOR UNAUTHORIZED USE, FRAUD, TAMPERING OR TARIFF VIOLATIONS) prior to December 1 of each year, [covered] electric distribution utilities, natural gas distribution utilities and Class A water distribution utilities shall, within 90 days prior to December 1, survey and attempt to make [post-termination] posttermination POST-TERMINATION personal contact with the occupant or a responsible adult at the premises and in good faith attempt to reach an agreement regarding payment of any arrearages and restoration of service.

 [(5) Companies] (i) Reporting of survey results.
 Electric distribution utilities, natural gas distribution utilities and Class A water distribution utilities shall file a brief report outlining their pre-December 1 survey and personal contact results with the Bureau of Consumer Services on or before December 15 of each year.
 The filing must categorize the accounts by the first three digits of the customer's postal code.
 Each utility shall update the survey and report the results to the Bureau of Consumer Services on January 15 and February 15 1 of each year to reflect any change in the status of the accounts subsequent to the December 15 filing.
-FOR THE PURPOSES OF THE FEBRUARY 1 UPDATE OF SURVEY RESULTS, The THE PUBLIC utility shall attempt to contact by telephone, if available, a responsible occupant at each residence in a good faith attempt to reach an agreement regarding payment of any arrearages and restoration of service.
+FOR THE PURPOSES OF THE FEBRUARY 1 UPDATE OF SURVEY RESULTS, The THE PUBLIC utility shall attempt to contact by telephone, if available, a responsible ADULT PERSON OR occupant at each residence in a good faith attempt to reach an agreement regarding payment of any arrearages and restoration of service.

 (j) Reporting of deaths at locations where public utility service was previously terminated.
 Throughout the year, public utilities shall report to the Commission when, in the normal course of business, they become aware of a household fire, incident of hypothermia or carbon monoxide poisoning OR OTHER EVENT that resulted in a death and that the utility service was off at the time of the incident.
 Within 1 business day of becoming aware of an incident, the public utility shall submit a telephone or electronic report to the Director of the Bureau of Consumer Services including, if available, the name, address and account number of the last customer of record, the date of the incident, a brief statement of the circumstances involved, and, if applicable, AVAILABLE FROM AN OFFICIAL SOURCE OR THE MEDIA, the initial findings as to the cause of the incident and the source of that information.
 The Bureau or Commission may request additional information on the incident and the customer's account.
 Information submitted to the Commission in accordance with this subsection will be treated in accordance with 66 Pa.C.S. § 1508 (relating to the reports of accidents) and may not be open for public inspection except by order of the Commission, and may not be admitted into evidence for any purpose in any suit or action for damages growing out of any matter or thing mentioned in the report.